fr334aks-TTW/15-days-of-hacking/or0ch1/Day 1/Installation.md

 - For the pre-built binary you just need to download, extract it into the directory of choice and add the bin directory to path.

+- The binray can be downloaded from [Nim Download](https://nim-lang.org/install.html).

 - However if you choose the source Distribution there are some few extra steps you need to take in order to install.
 After extracting cd into the extracted directory and execute:

 ```